apache/openserverless/README.md

   IdentityFile ~/.ssh/id_rsa
 ```

-4. Check you have access without password  and configure git
+4. Check you have access without password:

 ```
 ssh openserverless
 ```

-Once you accessed to the vm configure git with your username and email:
+Once you accessed the VM configure git with your username and email:

 ```
 git config --global user.name "<your-name>"